 What Could Be Better?

-- This fish finder has an IPX7 water rating.
-This means that it can withstand incidental exposure to water up to 1 meter deep for up to 30 minutes.
-In reality, this means it is suitable for splashes, rain, or snow but not submerging.
+• This fish finder has an IPX7 water rating.
+This means it can withstand incidental exposure to water up to 1 meter deep for up to 30 minutes.
+This means it is suitable for splashes, rain, or snow but not submerging.

-Finding the lake fish is effortless with the Deeper fish finder.
+Locating fish in lakes becomes a breeze with the Deeper Pro fish finder.

 My Impressions